wealdtech/domainsale/docs/clients/cli.md

 Breaking this down:

 * `bid` is the amount of ether used to bid for the domain
-* `address` is the address of the account that is bidding for the domain
+* `address` is the address of the account bidding for the domain
-* `passphrase` is the passphrase to the account that is bidding for the domain
+* `passphrase` is the passphrase to the account bidding for the domain
-* `mydomain.eth` is the domain that is being bid upon
+* `mydomain.eth` is the domain being bid upon

 If this command completes successfully it will present the transaction ID for the bid for the domain.
 If it fails then it will present details about why it failed.